hansottowirtz/spices/README.md

 You need 2 1.5mm rods per layer (I used steel rods), which you will need to cut to size and press fit into the spacers.
 Per spacer, you will also need 1 M3 bolt of 10mm length and 1 M3 nuts of less than 2.5mm depth.
 For each holder, you will need two screws.

+You can find the project on Thingiverse [here](https://www.thingiverse.com/thing:5518704).

 ## Construction pictures

 <img src="samples/IMG_2569.jpg" width="300"/>